-Mathematics: First Grade Early Intervention Program (EIP) Entrance Rubric Teacher Date Student Age These rubrics have been referenced to the Mathematics Standards.
-Specific standards/domains were selected based on critical areas of focus (CAF) in First Grade Mathematics.
+Mathematics: First Grade Early Intervention Program (EIP) Entrance Rubric Student Age Т eacher Date These rubrics have been referenced to the Mathematics Standards.
+Specific standards were selected based on critical areas of focus (CAF) in First Grade Mathematics.
 Students may qualify for EIP in math.
-In what grade?
 Has the student been previously retained?
 Yes No In what grade?
 Has the student been previously enrolled in EIP?
-No Yes Previous year G-KIDS results: Mathematics Rate the progress for each standard with one of the following:
+Yes No In what grade?
+Has the student ever been identified as an EL?
+Yes No In what grade?
+Is the student currently receiving ESOL services?
+Yes No If yes, please list the student's current level of English pr oficienc y (currei nt ACCESS test res ults): Listening: Speaking: Reading: Wri ting: Oral Language Composite Literacy Composite te Comj prehension Compos site Overall Composite